friendlyantz/quote_builder/README.md

 * empty tests
 ### Routes
 * poor naming
+### Misc
+* rubocop frozen string addions are inconsistent. frozen string test to be bypassed since we are not on ruby 3.0+
 # SOLUTION
 The purpose is to make this better for the next developer so let’s do that by determining the preferred outcome through some introspective questioning.
 ## Scenario 1 (create Separate table for products)